 Best line: "Since this promises to be a most dire and stressful evening, I suggest we form a calming circle."

-NOW: All three of the Sanderson sisters went on to have wildly successful acting careers.
-After Hocus Pocus, Najimy's credits are extensive.
-She (or her voice) appeared in the mid-1990s series Ellen, the late '90s TV take on Hercules, 1998's Hope Floats, 2008's Wall-E, and 2013's Tyler Perry’s A Madea Christmas.
-She's also spent more than 10 years as Peggy on King of the Hill, and made appearances on Veep, Inside Amy Schumer, and Descendants.
+Now: All three of the Sanderson sisters went on to have wildly successful acting careers.
+After Hocus Pocus, Kathy Najimy's credits are extensive.
+She (or her voice) appeared in the mid-1990s series Ellen, the late-'90s TV take on Hercules, 1998's Hope Floats, 2008's Wall-E, and 2013's Tyler Perry’s A Madea Christmas.
+She's also spent more than 10 years as Peggy on King of the Hill, and made appearances on Veep, Inside Amy Schumer, Descendants, The Rocketeer, and Duncanville.

 Omri Katz (Max)